drmohundro/SWXMLHash/README.md

 }
 ```

-The below will return array of `Book` structs:
+The below will return an array of `Book` structs:

 ```swift
 let books: [Book] = try xml["root"]["books"]["book"].value()